Beethoven and Sibelius

 Sibelius Symphony No2

 Big symphonies awaken big feelings – and when Sibelius’ Second Symphony reaches its majestic finish, it’s with a melody that might just stay with you for life.
 It’ll make a thrilling climax to a concert filled with incredible moments; from the grandeur of Beethoven’s Violin Concerto, played by the incomparable James Ehnes, to John Adams’ uproarious ‘Foxtrot for Orchestra’ as Chairman Mao, a swing band and 80s minimalism collide under the Californian sun.
 What happens next?
-Scotland’s about to find out…
+Perth is about to find out…

 This concert is recommended by Classic FM